Jack Peddie: Career

 After five seasons at Newcastle, Peddie moved to Manchester United in June 1902 and led the club's scoring charts in his first season with 11 league goals (15 in all competitions).
 Despite this, he left for Plymouth Argyle in May 1903 ahead of their first season as a professional club.
 He scored their first competitive goals in both the Southern League and Western League, and scored 21 goals from 46 appearances in his one year at Home Park.
 He returned to Manchester United in 1904, and as well as being named club captain, he was again the club's top goalscorer with 17 goals in 32 league appearances.
 The arrival of high-scoring Jack Picken in May 1905 meant Peddie was unable to repeat the feat for a third time in four seasons, although he still made an important contribution with 20 goals in all competitions as Manchester United finished in second place to win promotion back to the First Division for the first time since 1894.
 Peddie was also replaced as captain by Charlie Roberts prior to the 1905–06 season.
-Having played in the Home Scots v Anglo-Scots international trial match twice while playing for Third Lanark and twice with Newcastle, he made his fifth appearance in the fixture as a Manchester United player in March 1906, but would never be selected for the Scottish national team.
+Having played in the Home Scots v Anglo-Scots international trial match twice while playing for Third Lanark and twice with Newcastle, he made his fifth appearance in the fixture as a Manchester United player in March 1906, but would never be selected for the Scotland national team.
 In January 1907, he returned to Scotland, signing for Heart of Midlothian in a triple transfer with Dick Wombwell and William Yates.
 In total across his two spells with Manchester United, Peddie scored 58 goals in 121 appearances.

 At Tynecastle, Peddie received £5 per week in wages and played inside right and centre forward.
 In the first round of the Scottish Cup, Hearts defeated Airdrieonians 2–0 at Broomfield, with Peddie scoring the second goal.
 Peddie missed the semi-final victory over Queen's Park due to a knee injury that eventually ended his career.
 In May 1907, Peddie received considerable treatment for the knee injury and was back in the team at the start of the 1907–08 season; however, the injury kept flaring up and he played only 23 first-team matches during his final two seasons, scoring five goals.
-When James McGhee replaced William Waugh as Hearts manager in April 1908, Peddie was transfer listed at £100.
+When James McGhee replaced William Waugh as Hearts manager in April 1908, Peddie was transferred and listed at £100.
 He emigrated to Canada in 1908, before eventually moving to the United States and settling in Detroit.
 He died in 1928 at the age of 52.